 We currently live in very troubling times, where there has been a conspicuous resurgence of pre-medieval religious fundamentalism in the Islamic world, with widespread conflict and serial atrocities being performed in the name of “faith” in many parts of the developing world, especially Africa and the Middle East.
 This problematic trend is now inevitably spilling forth into Western democracies in this modern, globalised and increasingly interconnected world.

 It is by no means the case, however, that all such violent and barbaric actions can be characterised as purely motivated along religious grounds.
-Far from it, in fact, given the avowed atheism of Mao Zedong, Joseph Stalin and Pol Pot, which proved no barrier whatsoever in each case to the indiscriminate genocide of millions of their own people, whilst nor did the overt satanism of Heinrich Himmler and his SS inner circle, or the Teutonic paganism of Adolph Hitler for that matter present any obstacle whatsoever to the deliberate slaughter of innocent men, women and children on a massive scale in the last century alone.
+Far from it, in fact, given the avowed atheism of despotic leaders such as Mao Zedong, Joseph Stalin and Pol Pot, which proved no barrier whatsoever in each case to the indiscriminate genocide of millions of their own people.
+Nor did the overt occultist satanism of Heinrich Himmler and his SS inner circle, or the Teutonic paganism of Adolph Hitler for that matter, present any obstacle whatsoever to the deliberate slaughter of innocent men, women and children on a massive scale in the last century alone.

-Nevertheless, this recent apparent trend of humanity devolving back to its seminal roots of religious intolerance, theocratic rule, sectarian warfare and the widespread treatment of those of a different religious faith as sub-human creatures beneath contempt (to be used with disdain as objects for sadistic pleasure or sexual gratification), causes one to pause and consider not only the nature of God (were He/She/It to actually exist), but also the overall influence of religious faith on the human species, particularly as it has manifest over the last 2000 to 3000 years.
+Nevertheless, this recently apparent trend of humanity devolving back to its seminal roots of religious intolerance, theocratic rule and sectarian warfare, with the widespread treatment of those of a different religious faith as sub-human creatures beneath contempt to be used with disdain as objects for sadistic pleasure or sexual gratification, causes one to pause and consider not only the nature of God (were He/She/It to exist), but also the overall influence of religious faith on the human species, particularly as it has manifest particularly over the last 2000 years.